zhangjiangen11/DsInspector/README.md

 ## Installation

-1. Clone this repository and copy the `addons/` folder into your project’s `addons/` directory.
+1. Clone this repository and copy the `addons/` folder into your project's `addons/` directory.
 2. Enable the plugin in your `project.godot` settings:

    * Open **Project > Project Settings > Plugins**